juhanikataja/blogtest/_posts/core-concepts.md

 However, using Service and Route objects in the fashion described above is a sufficient design in most cases.

-# Handmade app using openshift extensions
+# Handmade app using OpenShift extensions

 In this example we'll explore creating the `serveapp` using OpenShifts extensions `DeploymentConfig`, `ImageStream` and `BuildConfig`.
 Roughly speaking, their role in the process is this: